lukaskollmer/objc/readme.md

 When creating a block, you need to explicitly declare the type encoding of the block's return value and all its parameters.

 **Note**
-When a block takes an Objective-C object as its parameter, you'll need to manually wrap that object in an `objc.Proxy` (via the `objc.wrap` helper function).
+If a block takes an Objective-C object as its parameter, you'll need to manually wrap that object in an `objc.Proxy` (via the `objc.wrap` helper function).

 <br>